 Condo owners may need two different insurance policies to protect their investment.
-The first, typically provided by the condominium association, covers the building exterior as well as walkways, lawns, courtyards, parks, and other common grounds.
-The second insurance policy is purchased by the condo owner, covers insuring interiors walls, flooring, cabinets, appliances, personal property, and personal liability.
+The first, typically provided by the condominium association, covers the building exterior.
+This also usually covers walkways, lawns, courtyards, parks, and other common grounds.
+The second insurance policy is purchased by the condo owner, covers ensuring interiors walls, flooring, cabinets, appliances, personal property, and personal liability.

 Florida Homeowners Insurance Companies

 We thought it would be helpful to look at some of the insurance companies in Florida and what they offer.

 Founded in 1999, UPC Insurance provides Homeowners, Landlord/Seasonal, Condominium, Renters, Commercial, and Flood Insurance.
 Florida insurance policies from UPC cover loss of personal property for those living in your home.
 Their policies are flexible with no coastal or age-of-home restrictions for properties that are older or historic.
 They even offer golf cart coverage.

 You may be eligible for coverage with Citizens Property Insurance Corporation if you can’t locate coverage in the voluntary market.
 The 2002 Florida Legislature merged the Florida Windstorm Underwriting Association and the Florida Residential Property and Casualty Joint Underwriting Association to form Citizens.
 Policies with Citizens are sold by local insurance agents.

 Universal Property & Casualty Insurance